At 38 years old, Scott is a husband, the father of two young children, and a proud Cambridge resident.

 Scott’s goal is the same as it’s always been: to work on behalf of Cambridge to build a prosperous and safe present and future for all.
 To work for the good of everyone.

 Disagreements will always arise between opinionated friends and neighbours — and they should, because difference is the essence of democracy.
-The key is to ensure that councillors provide the space and ability for residents to discuss differing opinions in a respectful and meaningful way, ultimately leading to compromise and resolution through the understanding that everyone’s voice has been heard.
+The key is to ensure that councillors provide the space and ability for residents to discuss differing opinions in a respectful and meaningful way, ultimately leading to compromise and resolution through the understanding that everyone’s voice has been heard and acknowledged.
 In short, we’re all neighbours in Cambridge, and we’re best when we work together.

 Every decision must be made for the good of the city, its taxpayers, its natural environment, and the future of our children that will grow up here and ultimately call Cambridge their home as well.